-- 2. To ensure maximisation of value of assets, - 3.
-To promote entrepreneurship, - 4.
-To increase availability of credit, - 5.
-To balance the interests of all the stakeholders including alteration in the order of priority of payment of Government dues, and - 6.
-To establish an Insolvency and Bankruptcy Board of India as a regulatory body, - 7.
+- 4. To promote entrepreneurship

+- 5. To increase availability of credit

+- 6. To balance the interests of all the stakeholders including alteration in the order of priority of payment of Government dues

+- 7. To establish an insolvency and Bankruptcy Board of india as a regulatory body - 8.
 To provide procedure for connected and incidental matters.

-HOW CODE IS ORGANISED
+HOW CODE IS ORGANISED / STRUCTURE OF THE CODE

 The Insolvency and Bankruptcy Code, 2016 consists of total 255 sections organised in five Parts.
 Part II deals with insolvency resolution and liquidation for corporate persons whereas Part III lays down procedure for insolvency resolution and bankruptcy for individuals and partnership firms.
-Part IV of the Code makes provisions for regulation of Insolvency Professionals, Agencies and Information Utilities and Part V includes provisions for miscellaneous matters.
+Part IV of the Code makes provisions for regulation of insolvency Professionals, agencies and information utilities and Part V includes provisions for miscellaneous matters.
 The Code also has eleven Schedules which amends various statutes.

-Part I Preliminary (Sections 1 to 3)
+Part I Preliminary (sections 1 to 3)